crafttalk/ctcli/README.md

 ctcli install /path/to/package.tar.gz
 ```

+First it creates tmp dir and extracts an archive.
+Then it creates oci image config and rootfs folder.
+Then it copies unpacked images to current-release folder.
+Makes symlinks for logs folder and configs.
+Creates a zero backup.

 ### upgrade
 Upgrades a release with binaries contained in given package.
 Backups previous release.
 Example:
 ```shell
 ctcli upgrade /path/to/package.tar.gz
 ```

+Creates a tmp dir and extracts the archive.
+Then it creates oci image configs and rootfs folders.
+Next it checks diff between apps in package and apps in current release and prompts for upgrade.
+If user decided to upgrade, creates a backup, deletes apps from current release and copies files
+from tmp folder to current release.

 ### rollback
 Install previous release